 Prior to the introduction of Bill 22, corporations incorporated in other jurisdictions that were registered in Alberta were required to appoint an attorney for service, pursuant to Section 280(2)(c) of the ABCA.
 The new agent for service requirement effectively universalizes this requirement.
 Going forward, all entities governed by the ABCA must appoint an Alberta-based agent.
 Under the ABCA, current references to attorneys for service will be redefined as agents for service, through the amendments to Part 21 and contained in Bill 22.

-For further information on the corporate governance changes brought about by Bill 22, see our previous bulletin here.
 The changes to the Partnership Act RSA 2000 c P-3 described in this update have not yet been proclaimed into force.
 We will continue to publish articles as more information becomes available.
-For assistance with corporate updates to reflect new legislative changes, please contact the authors or a member of our corporate team.
+For assistance with corporate updates to reflect new legislative changes, please contact the authors or a member of our business law team.